Privacy notice

 The London Borough of Hounslow is committed to protecting and respecting your privacy.
 Through this Privacy Notice we have sought to be as transparent as possible and fully explain how your personal data is held and processed.

+If you have any questions about this privacy notice or any concerns about how we process your data, please contact the Council’s Information Governance team at InformationGovernance@hounslow.gov.uk.
 The privacy notice will continue to be monitored and updated.
 You are advised to check this page from time to time.

-What type of information we have?
+What type of information we have

-We currently collect and process the following information:
+We currently collect and process the following personal information on tenants, license holders and leaseholders and their household members:

-• date of birth
+• Date of birth

 • Household composition